m21-cerutti/CARDS_Extension/README.md

 9. Once done, now navigate to the build directory you set up in step 6, and open OpenCV.sln .
 You should give Visual Studio some time to initialize the projects and scan all #included files before going next – wait for the “Ready” status at the bottom of the window.
 If there is error, maybe you have forgotten the required components in step 4.

 10. Build (F6) for both the Debug and Release x64 version of OpenCV.
+Make sure the INSTALL is set as active projet (set it in properties> StartupProject otherwise BatchBuild to build the INSTALL in Debug/Release).

 The builds will take a couple of minutes.
 Once the builds are done, we can finish setting everything up.